 You may be lucky enough if a job listing has included the specific name of the person to whom the cover letter should be addressed.
 Knowing the hiring manager’s name is the best tip for addressing a cover letter.
 However, the challenge comes in if the name does not specify the gender.

 It is very common in the current world for people to have names that are believed to be of the opposite gender.
 There are even names that are used by both genders.
-If as an applicant you find yourself in such a situation, then it is crucial that you do more research or inquire from the company regarding the specific gender of the person who the letter is being addressed to.
+If as an applicant you find yourself in such a situation, then it is crucial that you do more research or inquire from the company regarding the specific gender of the person to who the letter is being addressed to.
 If this doesn’t happen then you could include the name given without mentioning a gender title.
 For instance;

 ‘ Dear Denise Thompson’.